marooncn/navbot/README.md

        <!-- <real_time_factor>1</real_time_factor>  -->
 in the environment file in [worlds](https://github.com/marooncn/navbot/tree/master/rl_nav/worlds).
 ## Cite
-If your find our work is helpful in your research, please cite the following paper:
+If your find the work is helpful in your research, please cite the following paper:

 * [Using RGB Image as Visual Input for Mapless Robot Navigation](https://arxiv.org/ftp/arxiv/papers/1903/1903.09927.pdf) (IEEE ITSC 2019 , under review)
 * [Learning to Navigate in Indoor Environments: from Memorizing to Reasoning](https://arxiv.org/ftp/arxiv/papers/1904/1904.06933.pdf) (IEEE ITSC 2019 , under review)